Mentoring for Women Producers

 How does the programme work?

-The programme runs for 10 months and consists of several physical group meetings in the context of European Film markets,in addition to the monthly conversation with the assigned mentor.
-Moreover, there will be three additional seminars with experts, follow-up online group meetings and two mid-term gatherings in Cannes and Venice.
+The 2023-2024 programme will run for 8 months and will consist of two on-site group meetings in the context of European Film markets, in addition to the monthly meetings the assigned mentor.
+Moreover, there will be two additional seminars with experts, follow-up online group meetings and two unofficial mid-term gatherings in Berlin and Cannes.

-The cycle starts with a two day introductory meeting of mentees and mentors in THESSALONIKI hosted by the Thessaloniki Documentary Film Festival in March 2022.
-The meeting includes a masterclass on business development to be held by a renowned expert attached to the programme.
-In addition, the group will also have time to explore the networking possibilities in the market.
+The cycle will start with a three day introductory meeting of mentees and mentors in Thessaloniki, Greece, hosted by the AGORA co-production market in the Thessaloniki International Film Festival in November 2023.
+The meeting includes a masterclass on business development, which will be led by y a renowned expert attached to the programme.
+The group will also have time to explore the networking possibilities in the market.

-During the year, further informal gatherings will be organized for the participants attending the Cannes Film Festival and Venice Film Festival.
-And we can offer inofficial online attendance to another Film Market, to multiply the networking possibilities.
+Throughout the year, further informal gatherings will be organized for participants attending the Cannes Film Festival and the Berlinale to multiply the networking possibilities.

-In addition, four mandatory online meetings are foreseen for all mentors and mentees.
-The purpose of these sessions is to integrate updated know-how to the actual exchanges between mentors and mentees and to strengthen the capacity of all participants to adapt to new business practices, such as alternative financing models, digital distribution strategies and issues related to green shooting.
-Three of those meetings are organised around the knowledge sharing of experts, and one is a case study on the setting up of a European co-production.
+In addition, participants - mentees and mentors - will have two mandatory online meetingss.
+The purpose of these sessions is to link updated know-how from the expert sessions to the specific exchanges between mentors and mentees, and to strengthen the capacity of all participants to adapt to new business practices, such as alternative financing models, digital distribution strategies and issues related to green shooting..

 Mentors and mentees will work online at their own pace.
 Each mentor will be available for four hours per month.
 Halfway through the programme, we will ask for feedback to make sure the match is working.

-A maximum number of 16 mentees will be selected.
+A maximum number of 6 mentees will be selected in this edition.

 Who can apply?